-10. Base Backup and Point-In-Time Recovery (PITR)
+10. Online Backup and Point-In-Time Recovery (PITR)

 Online database backup can be roughly classified into two categories: logical and physical backups.
 While both have advantages and disadvantages, one disadvantage of logical backups is that they can be very time-consuming.
 In particular, it can take a long time to make a backup of a large database, and even longer to restore the database from the backup data.
 On the other hand, physical backups can be made and restored much more quickly, making them a very important and useful feature in practical systems.